Teamex07/Ex-Bomber-Pro/README.md

 ## Support

-For support, email fake@fake.com or join our Slack channel.
+For support, Talegram https://t.me/Teamex07 or join our Slack channel.

 ## Download
+<a href="ExBomber.apk">DOWNLOAD NOW</a>